Forgiveness: Returning to Ourselves and Each Other

 I wrote more about this in my blog on feelings.
 Our feelings are meant to be felt.
 It’s part of being alive!
 But this doesn’t mean we’re acting out our feelings.
 We’re not attacking or throwing a tantrum.
 We’re not exploding.
 This also doesn’t mean we’re acting them out inside ourselves either.
 This might look like beating ourselves up inside, blaming or attacking ourselves for something we did or didn’t do.
 We’re also not bottling them up or holding them in.
 We’re treating our feelings like gold.
 They have important information to share.
 To articulate our feelings, we first need to be aware of what we are feeling, and this is greatly assisted by noticing what we’re experiencing in our bodies.

 We may also find that we have parts of ourselves that don’t want to or don’t allow us to feel these emotions.
 Very often, anger is one of those.
 Typically, we’ve brought this perspective from our culture or childhood.
 We may have learned that challenging emotions are best ignored or kept to ourselves.
+In professional settings, this often shows up as “being nice,” avoiding difficult conversations, or prioritizing harmony over truth.
 So we keep our anger tucked away, where it stays bottled up or sometimes leaks out in unproductive ways.

-When we skip anger or feelings altogether, we can get spiritual bypassing, a kind of premature forgiveness that severs us from our own inner truth.
-To be transparent, real forgiveness is not tidy.
-A trauma-sensitive and present coach, therapist, or friend can help you be with these emotions, especially if they’ve done the work to feel their feelings.
+When we skip anger or feelings altogether, we can get bypassing, a kind of premature forgiveness that severs us from our own inner truth.
+In organizations, bypassing often looks like moving on without repair, enforcing accountability without empathy, or encouraging forgiveness without acknowledging impact.
+To be transparent, forgiveness isn’t necessarily tidy.
+A trauma-sensitive and present coach, therapist, facilitator, or friend can help you be with these emotions, especially if they’ve done the work to feel their feelings.
 They can help you anchor yourself in the exploration.

 The Slow Work of Reconnection

 Coaching can help you discover your resourcefulness in this inner discovery.
-The unfolding of forgiveness is like following a thread to an inner resource: Forgiveness unfolds as a gradual restitching of relationship—to self, to others, to life.
+The unfolding of forgiveness is like following a thread to an inner resource: It’s a gradual restitching of relationship.
+Starting with ourselves, to others, to life.
+In work environments, this often means restoring trust, clarity, and psychological safety, without sacrificing accountability or standards.

 Forgiveness reconnects us to the parts of ourselves we had pushed away.

-Forgiveness is not a technique, and there is no one way to do this.
+Forgiveness is not a technique, and there is no one way to approach this.
 But it does not happen through willpower.
-It emerges through presence—through staying with what is true till qualities of our aliveness emerge.
+It emerges through presence.
+From staying with what is true till the qualities of our resourcefulness emerge.
+This is where empathy and accountability stop competing and begin to work together.

 Forgiveness as a Collective Capacity